indigo-dc/indigo-datacloud-releases/indigo1/onedock1.md

 <a id="id1"></a>
 ## Release Notes
-ONEDock project intends to provide support for OpenNebula to create Docker containers and deliver them to the end user as if they were Virtual Machines.

 <a id="id2"></a>
 ### What's new

-Highlights on the improvements, new features and/or important fixes
+Highlights on the improvements, new features and/or important fixes:
 * Feature parity with respect to VMs within OpenNebula
   * Included support for volumes (used for contextualization)
   * Fully functional from API, CLI, and GUI (SunStone)